MicrosoftDocs/sdk-api/sdk-api-src/content/d2d1effects_2/ne-d2d1effects_2-d2d1_hdrtonemap_display_mode.md

 ### -field D2D1_HDRTONEMAP_DISPLAY_MODE_SDR (0)

-Specifies the standard dynamic range (SDR) display mode.
+Specifies that the tone mapper algorithm be optimized for best appearance on a standard dynamic range (SDR) display.

 ### -field D2D1_HDRTONEMAP_DISPLAY_MODE_HDR (1)

-Specifies the high dynamic range (HDR) display mode.
+Specifies that the tone mapper algorithm be optimized for best appearance on a high dynamic range (HDR) display.

 ### -field D2D1_HDRTONEMAP_DISPLAY_MODE_FORCE_DWORD (0xFFFFFFFF)